kytos/kytos/docs/developer/creating_a_napp.rst

 NApps server.
 With an registered account you should execute the command below inside the napp structure.

-The command below will to compact your NApp and upload to the napps server.
+The command below will compact your NApp and upload to the napps server.

 .. code-block:: shell